Dr Valentina Cipriani

 Group members

-- Amy Evans (4-year Barts Charity PhD student, 2023- ; shared primary supervision); project title: “Genetic determinants of pituitary adenomas”
+- Amy Evans (4-year Barts Charity PhD student, 2023- ; shared supervision); project title: “Genetic determinants of pituitary adenomas”

 - Daniel Junho Chong (Artificial Intelligence in the Biosciences MSc student, 2025, primary supervision); project title: “Gene pathway burden analysis of intellectual disability patients from the 100,000 Genomes Project”